WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 `git revert [erroneous commit ID]` will create a new commit that reverses the erroneous commit.

-The command `git revert` is different from `git checkout [commit ID]` because `git checkout` returns the files not yet committed within the local repository to a previous state, whereas `git revert` reverses changes committed to the local and project repositories.
+The command `git revert` is different from
+`git restore -s [commit ID] .` because `git restore` returns the files not yet committed within the local repository to a previous state, whereas `git revert` reverses changes committed to the local and project repositories.

 Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?